The basics: Begin outside the problem

 - Coping skills are so important!
 When we are teaching kids to swim we teach them different lessons and skills they need to be successful and float instead of sink.
 The same can be said for emotions.
 If a child is drowning in their emotions then it is so important to teach them skills to help manage it.
 These skills can include relaxation techniques, distraction ideas, learning how to identify emotions in the first place, various ways to appropriately express what they are feeling, ways to change unhelpful thinking and talk back to fear, anger, or sadness, and learning to accept situations that we don’t have control over.

 - Read books together.
 I love using books in therapy because they not only are a fun way to learn, but they also help kids learn with less focus on themselves.
 Through a character’s eyes, kids can learn important analogies and helpful coping skills.
+I can’t tell you how many times we’ve read Daniel Tiger goes to pre-school (changed to nursery to be more applicable to her).
 Read about my favorite therapy books for kids here.

 - Work on workbooks together.
 There are so many great self-help books and workbooks that can easily teach kids step-by-step how to deal with their different emotions.